nutanixworkshops/nexthol-xiepoch/taskman/taskman.rst

    You can monitor the status of your application deployment by clicking |applications| **Applications** and clicking your application's name.

    Provisioning the complete application will take approximately 15 minutes.
-Proceed to the next section of the lab while the application is provisioning.

 .. |projects| image:: images/projects.png
 .. |blueprints| image:: images/blueprints.png